 Last October, PHMSA released a Lithium Battery Handling Guide that offered the agency’s take on how to comply with the many regulations surrounding this seemingly ubiquitous commodity, organizing them into scenario-based shipping guides based on battery type, size, and chemistry.

 2022 implications: Any organization that manufactures, ships, carries, or sells lithium batteries—or the devices they power—knows how important it is to stay current on the regulations governing their transport.
 This guide should be an essential resource for those organizations moving forward.
 If you haven’t already, download it here.

 USPS effectively bans e-cigarette mailings

 Later in October, the U.S. Postal Service published a new final rule setting strict limits on the mailing of electronic nicotine delivery systems that effectively disallowed commercial mailing.

 2022 implications: As lithium battery devices, e-cigarettes are Dangerous Goods, and this ruling may force manufacturers to explore other transport options with which they may not be as familiar.

 With so many regulation changes to keep in mind –and just for lithium batteries—initial and ongoing training is essential to keep staff members, especially those who aren’t traditionally logistics and shipping specialists, up to date, but it isn’t easy.

-Spend about 10 minutes and join us for our latest Take 10 micro-webinar on May 12 at 1 PM EDT for a look at “The Lowdown on Lithium: Training is Indispensable to Understanding and Managing Regulations When Shipping Batteries,” to learn about how regulations impact you and how to get your staff the proper training to stay compliant.
+Watch this on-demand webinar to get “The Lowdown on Lithium: Training is Indispensable to Understanding and Managing Regulations When Shipping Batteries,” and learn about how regulations impact you and how to get your staff the proper training to stay compliant.